Leicester Teaching and Learning Autumn Conference (#TeachCon17)

 Workshop Leader: Mark Unwin (@misterunwin)

-Target Audience: Primary teachers / MLT (esp.
+Target Audience: Teachers / MLT (esp.
 Writing, maths) & SLT

 Expected Outcomes: increased results, increased amounts of practice in short & medium term planning & knowledge of the work of K Andres Ericsson